On predictive inference for intractable models via approximate Bayesian computation: Introduction

-Despite substantive amount of research on ABC methodology and applications (see e.g.~\citet{Marin2012,Sisson2019,Pesonen2021}) and the fundamental importance of \emph{prediction} in statistical inference, ABC has not been widely studied in the context of \emph{predictive inference}.
-In this paper we investigate ABC as a generic method to approximate the posterior predictive distribution of some future observations, related latent variables or missing data of interest.
-We denote the unobserved (future or missing) data of interest by $\tl{y}$, the observed data by $y$ and the unknown model parameters by $\theta$, and throughout this paper we assume that the analytical forms of the likelihood function $\pdf(\tl{y},y\cond\theta)$ (and $\pdf(y\cond\theta)$) and the conditional predictive density $\pdf(\tl{y}\cond y,\theta)$ are intractable.
-We especially study predictive inference in a rather general situation where one can jointly simulate from $\pdf(\tl{y},y\cond\theta)$ for each $\theta$ but, importantly, not necessarily from $\pdf(\tl{y}\cond y,\theta)$.
+Despite substantive amount of research on ABC methodology and applications (see e.g.~\citet{Marin2012,Sisson2019,Pesonen2021}) and the fundamental importance of \emph{prediction} in statistical inference, the use of ABC in the context of \emph{predictive inference} has not been widely studied.
+In this paper we investigate ABC as a generic technique to approximate the posterior predictive distribution of some future observations or missing data.
+We denote the unobserved (future or missing) data of interest by $\tl{y}$, the observed data by $y$ and the unknown model parameters by $\theta$.
+Throughout this paper we assume that the analytical forms of the likelihood function $\pdf(\tl{y},y\cond\theta)$ (and $\pdf(y\cond\theta)$) and the conditional predictive density $\pdf(\tl{y}\cond y,\theta)$ are intractable.
+We especially study a rather general situation where one can jointly simulate from $\pdf(\tl{y},y\cond\theta)$ for each $\theta$ but, importantly, not necessarily from $\pdf(\tl{y}\cond y,\theta)$.
 No specific assumptions of the model structure are made but we also separately analyze such models that facilitate simulation from $\pdf(\tl{y}\cond v,y,\theta)$ where $v$ are unobserved (finite-dimensional) latent variables.
-The goal in both cases is to infer the unobserved data $\tl{y}$ or some related latent variable $\tl{v}$ (and possibly also $\theta$) given the observations $y$.
-We consider only an offline setting where data are not obtained sequentially and where summarized data is used as common also in more conventional ABC inference.
+The goal is to infer the unobserved data $\tl{y}$ and possibly also $\theta$ given the observations $y$.
+We consider only an offline setting where data are not obtained sequentially and where summarized data is used as common also in more conventional ABC inference tasks.